namruf32/namruf32.github.io/_posts/2023-08-18-event_fun_run.md

 “A self-timed Fun Run to support a good cause.”

-This event is dedicated to Bob Sittner, our friend and former fire chief, who lost his life fighting a fire on South Shore Dr ive.
+This event is dedicated to Bob Sittner, our friend and former fire chief, who lost his life fighting a fire on South Shore Drive.
 He has been, and will continue to be, the driving force behind this race.
 All proceeds from this race are to benefit the development of the Lake Cavanaugh Volunteer Fire Department.

 **PLEASE NOTE!** Please bring and use a self-timing watch if you are interested in your finishing time.
 Unofficial times will be given at the finish line.